oscal-compass/compliance-trestle/CONTRIBUTING.md

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

 A change requires LGTMs from at least two reviewers.
-One of the reviewers must be a [`CODEOWNER`](./.github/CODEOWNERS).
+One of the reviewers must be a [`CODEOWNER`](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

-For a list of the maintainers, see the [maintainers](https://oscal-compass.github.io/compliance-trestle/maintainers/) page.
+For a list of the maintainers (also codeowners), see the [maintainers](https://oscal-compass.github.io/compliance-trestle/maintainers/) page.

 ### Trestle updating, testing and release logistics